tr00/tr00.github.io/_posts/2022-12-06-implementing-a-judy-array-2.md

 Okay but instead of just dropping the code here I will explain it step by step because it becomes increasingly tricky.

 When we encounter a tiny node (<=7 keys) we first fetch it's data with a single cache line fill.
 We move the 7 keys (56 bits) into a single 64bit xmm register.
-The last 8 bits of are the size but we will treat it as an 'dont-care' value and mask it out in the end.
+The last 8 bits of are the size but we will treat it as a 'dont-care' value and mask it out in the end.

 ```C
     judy_tiny_t *tiny = (judy_tiny_t *)decode(node);